jolaf/rigging/README.md

 For now the software is in Russian language only, sorry.
 And Google Translate for sites won't help also, sorry.

-To re-compile from source files, put [jQuery library](http://jquery.com/download/) (slim-min version is enough) to the project folder and run
+To re-compile from source files, run
 ```
 python build.py
 ```